 |President Barack Obama's re-election campaign is tied to a manufacturing resurgence, particularly in autos.|

+While February auto sales were surprisingly high and raised expectations for full-year results, March sales are considered to be a truer economic gauge.
+March sales are historically higher than in January and February, and are a larger component in computing the seasonally adjusted annualized sales rate, an important industry metric.
 "To hit 15 million in February, breaking out of the 14 millions for the first time in four years, is eye-opening, but March is by far the most important month in the first quarter," says Jeffrey Coats, CEO of online auto-buying site Autobytel ( ABTL).
 "In terms of the number of cars that need to be sold to get to a SAAR of 15 million, it is meaningfully in excess of the 1.15 million sold in February."